 This type of surgical implantation procedure is a great alternative to the more permanent fusion surgeries, but it is still a major surgical procedure.
-Doctors often recommend surgery as a last resort if medication and physical therapy do not work to relieve the symptoms of degenerative disc disease.
+Doctors often recommend surgery as a last resort if medication and physical therapy fail to relieve the symptoms of degenerative disc disease.

 Ideal Candidates for Spinal Disc Replacement

-Spinal disc replacement usually takes several hours to complete depending on the number of discs that need to be replaced and how badly damaged they are.
-The surgical techniques used in this type of procedure vary depending on the location of the affected discs.
-The approach and techniques used by surgeons for replacing discs in the cervical spine (neck area) is different from the thoracic spine (middle area) and lumbar spine (lower back area).
+Spinal disc replacement usually takes several hours to complete, but this depends on the number of discs that need to be replaced and how badly damaged they are.
+The surgical techniques used in this type of procedure vary depending on the location of the affected discs – the approach and techniques for replacing discs in the cervical spine (neck area) is different from that of the thoracic spine (middle area) and lumbar spine (lower back area).

-Patients are usually positioned facing up and the incisions are done in the front for easier access to the discs.
-The muscles, tissues and internal organs are retracted to clear the way to the spine and avoid damaging them during surgery.
-X-ray images and fluoroscopy is used to pinpoint the discs that need to be replaced.
-Once the surgeon spots the discs, they are slowly and gently removed from the space in between the two vertebrae.
-The next step would be to clean out the gap where the disc used to be and the prosthetic discs are put in their place.
+Patients are usually positioned facing up, and the incisions are done in the front for easier access to the discs.
+The muscles, tissues, and internal organs are retracted to clear the way to the spine, and to avoid damaging them during surgery.
+X-ray images and fluoroscopy are used to pinpoint the discs that need to be replaced.
+Once the surgeon spots the problematic discs, they are slowly and gently removed from the space in between the two vertebrae.
+After that, the gap where the disc used to be is cleaned out, and the prosthetic discs are put in their place.

-When the surgeon finishes replacing all the deteriorating discs, the surgeon then removes the retractors and closes up the incisions made.
-Extra care is needed when performing this procedure on the cervical spine.
-The surgeon needs to get past muscles, arteries, veins, and organs in order to get to the spine.
+When the surgeon finishes replacing all the deteriorating discs, they then remove the retractors and close up the incisions made.
+Extra care is needed when performing this procedure on the cervical spine, as the surgeon needs to move past muscles, arteries, veins, and organs in order to get to the spine.